 2. RHIT Study Guide

-Another component of passing the RHIT Certification exam is to use a study guide that is geared towards the RHIT exam itself.
+Another component of passing the RHIT exam is to use a study guide that is geared towards the RHIT exam itself.
 Using a study guide will allow you to dig deeper into key concepts such as coding guidelines, HIM processes and more.
 You’ll also be able to brush up on areas that you may need a quick review in or that you may be unfamiliar with.

 3. Know the Types of Questions

 The RHIT test is multiple-choice, and even though each question contains four possible answers, there are actually three different cognitive levels of questions that will be asked.

 • Recall: Recall questions are just that.
 They are questions that are designed for you to test your memory and your ability to retain information.
 You’ll be required to identify terms, specific facts, procedures, basic theories, etc.

 • Application: Application questions use more critical thinking skills than recall questions do.
 You will need to apply the facts that you have learned to a situation.
 You will be required to answer questions that apply to theories, rules, or formulas.

 • Analysis: Analysis questions measure your application of knowledge when it comes to solving a specific problem.
 Some of the questions may require you to develop a solution to a problem and some may ask demand a series of calculations.

 4. Set a Study Schedule

 After you have set the appointment for you to take the exam, work backward from this date to set up a study schedule.
 You’ll need to put aside a number of hours that you can commit to studying for the exam leading up until the night before the exam.
 Many people like to set aside 2 to 3 hours each night to study and plan to schedule a different area each night.
 This way you will give yourself enough time to prepare and you’ll be able to get each section into your study plan.
 When you work out a plan that best benefits you, make sure that you stick to it!